Timber Creek, Northern Territory: 1997–2019: Griffiths decision and appeals

 Ngaliwurru and Nungali lands surrounding Timber Creek were the subject of the landmark Griffiths decision in the High Court of Australia.
 The case (Griffiths v Minister for Lands, Planning and Environment) involved an appeal by the traditional owners, represented by Alan Griffiths and William Gulwin, against the Northern Territory Government's attempted sale in 1997 of vacant Crown land for the purposes of commercial development.
 In the course of doing so, the native title would be compulsorily acquired under the Lands Acquisition Act 1989 (NT) from the traditional owners by a government minister, for the commercial benefit of a private third party.
 Due to a change in government following the 2001 Northern Territory elections, the development did not proceed and the native title was not acquired, but the case proceeded in the courts.
 The final decision handed down in 2008 found that the provisions under the Lands Acquisition Act meant the Minister could legitimately acquire land for any purpose, extinguishing native title and interests in the land granted under the Native Title Act (1993).
 By the time of the decision the Northern Territory Government had already changed the legislation to prevent this or future compulsory acquisition of lands subject to native title.

 In September 2018, the High Court of Australia came to the Northern Territory for the first time ever, to hear an appeal against earlier decisions.
 Chief Justice Susan Kiefel presided in Northern Territory of Australia v Griffiths (D1-D3/2018).
 A group of traditional owners of Timber Creek (Ngaliwurru and Nungali peoples) earlier claimed compensation for the loss of native title rights that had been extinguished after the Crown acquired land without their consent.
-In 2016, in Griffiths v Northern Territory of Australia (No 3), the trial judge had awarded a total of $3.3 million dollars compensation across the three categories.
+In 2016, in Griffiths v Northern Territory of Australia (No 3), the trial judge had awarded a total of $3.3 million compensation across the three categories.
 In 2017, the Full Federal Court, on appeal, reduced that to around $2.9 million.
 The full claim is for almost $5 million.
 In 2019, in Northern Territory v Mr Griffiths and Lorraine Jones, the High Court awarded a total of $2.5m "in compensation for both economic and cultural loss, including interest".
 Described as "the most significant [case]… since Mabo", the High Court ruled for the first time on compensation for the extinguishment of native title in Australia.